 Abstract-Direct assimilation of satellite measurements requires correction of biases caused by both measurement problems and errors in the radiative transfer model.
 The bias correction is based on finding the difference between the observed radiances and those simulated from the model states.
 Since the bias correction method was originally developed for global models, its adaptation to limited area models (LAMs) raises further questions.
 The quality of the bias correction coefficients - scan-angle biases and coefficients for air-mass predictors - depends on the sample of the observation-minus-model-first-guess, obtained at each satellite (AMSU-A) scan position.
 The amount of satellite measurements along the scan line is much smaller in case of a limited domain (LAM) compared to global models.
 This can cause problems when evaluating the scan-angle biases for a limited area model.
 This paper investigates different bias correction coefficients in order to find the best method for processing satellite data in the ALADIN limited area model.
-Bias correction coefficients, computed for the French global (ARPEGE) model and one, computed for the ALADIN limited area model was found to be more "stable" in both the analysis and short-range forecasts.
-The impact of the bias correction coefficients computed for the bias correction coefficients computed period, especially in the important for the synoptic meteorology 850 to 500 hPa layer.
+Bias correction coefficients, computed for the French global (ARPEGE) model and one, computed for the ALADIN limited area model, and many of their combinations were tested.
+The impact of the bias correction coefficients computed for the ALADIN limited area model was found to be more "stable" in both the analysis and short-range forecasts.
+The impact of the bias correction coefficients computed for the global model depended on the synoptic situation of the investigated period, especially in the important for the synoptic meteorology 850 to 500 hPa layer.